sheila-anne/sheila-anne/src/pages/about/index.md

 My mom passed in the late summer of 2018 and the rest of the year was filled with changes - I worked in the fitness industry for a few months, earned my 200hr Yoga Teacher Training, and then left the working world to backpack Europe with my partner.
 We [started an adventure blog](https://www.sheandjim.com/) where we reflected on our experiences traveling and learning about ourselves and one another.
 Traveling helped my to "come home" to myself once again, as I found my footing and explored the world with the curiousity of a child.

-Now I coach othes to do the same.
+Now I coach others to do the same.
 I help women to connect to themselves, cultivate inner peace, and follow their deep purpose so that they don't worry about a life unlived.
 I have been privileged to watch my clients explore their unique strengths, to experience transformation, and to "come home" to themselves, just I did.

 \
 Are you ready to get started with me?